903.8 freeway and expressway guide signs

 Guidance.
 Freeway lettering sizes should be used when expressway geometric design is comparable to freeway standards.

 Other sign letter size requirements not specifically identified elsewhere in this article should be guided by these specifications.
-Abbreviations should be kept to a minimum.

 Support.
 A sign mounted over a particular roadway lane to which it applies might have to be limited in horizontal dimension to the width of the lane, so that another sign can be placed over an adjacent lane.
 The necessity to maintain proper vertical clearance might also place a further limitation on the size of the overhead sign and the legend that can be accommodated.